Beating social isolation during the Christmas season

 If your loved ones are far away, reach out electronically, by phone or over the internet, but use whatever form of communication you are most comfortable with so that it is easier for you to engage with the other person.

-Make sure you tell people how you’re feeling – whether you’re feeling lonely or feeling happy to be spending time with them.
-If you don’t tell people how you’re feeling they may not know, and you might be surprised at how the people in your circles react when they hear that you’re struggling with the holidays or feeling down.
-You might find out they enjoy spending time with you a lot more than what you thought.
+Make sure you tell people how you’re feeling — whether you’re feeling lonely or feeling happy to be spending time with them.
+If you don’t tell people how you’re feeling they may not know and you might be surprised at how the people in your circles react when they hear that you’re struggling with the holidays or feeling down.
+You might find out they enjoy spending time with you a lot more than you thought.
+There are also ways to reduce stress this holiday season.

-It can be a busy time of the year for some people, but don’t think you’re forgotten, and if you need to reach out to family and friends because they’re preoccupied, then do so.
+It can be a busy time of the year for some people but don’t think you’re forgotten — if you need to reach out to family and friends because they’re preoccupied, then do so.
 Often people forget that Christmas is about social connection and get caught up in business.

 Other community members